Telegram-Mini-Apps/telegram-apps/apps/docs/docs/introduction/about-platform.md

 # About platform

-Telegram Web Apps is a technology created by developers of the famous messenger Telegram.
+Telegram Mini Apps is a technology created by developers of the famous messenger Telegram.
 The main it’s purpose is to provide developers more flexible communication channel with Telegram users.